Homemade buttery, thick and chewy pizza dough baked in a cast iron skillet.

 After making the Blueberry Skillet Pie (which was the best darn pie!)
 I decided to make pizza in this gorgeous Lodge Cast-iron skillet?!
 The results, amazing.
 Perfectly cooked crust and layers of flavor.
 I’m honestly addicted to using cast-iron with both savory dishes and desserts.

-How to make Cast Iron Pizza:
+How to make Pizza in a Cast Iron Skillet:

 Step 2: Spray your cast iron pan with cooking spray or use a clean paper towel to lightly coat the pan with vegetable or olive oil.